Extended producer responsibility. What is it? And why is it important?

 The main goal of EPR is to connect end-of-life waste management costs to the companies that manufacture plastic products and packaging.
 Most European countries have implemented some form of EPR policy and the results demonstrate that these policies have been effective: recycling rates for plastic packaging alone are higher than in the U.S.

-In the U.S. EPR policies exist in some states for electronics and hard-to-recycle materials, including paint and batteries and 10 states have implemented beverage container deposit laws.
-As of now, however, there are no EPR laws in this country, though New York, Maine, and California have some form of EPR legislation in the pipeline.
+In the U.S. Extended Producer Responsibility policies exist in some states for electronics and hard-to-recycle materials, including paint and batteries and 10 states have implemented beverage container deposit laws.
+As of now, however, there is only one EPR law for plastic packaging in this country: On July 13, 2021, Maine became the first state in the nation to pass its EPR Law L.D.
+1541.
+Ten states, including New York, Oregon, and California, are currently considering some form of EPR legislation.

 We Must Move Fast!